Patrick McBrien (McBreen)

 |Memorial:||Hollybrook Memorial, Southampton|

-Patrick was born 26 March 1878 in Corglass, Co.
+Patrick was born on 26/27 March 1878 in Corglass, Co.
 Longford, but later moved to Darlington in England.
-There he married Elizabeth Martin, c.1909 and they had two sons and two daughters together.
+There he married Elizabeth Martin in 1909 and they had two sons and two daughters together.
 Prior to the war, it would appear that Patrick worked for the Darlington Corporation in their graveyard(s).

-Patrick enlisted for war service in Darlington.
-He served with the 3rd West Yorkshires.
+Patrick enlisted for war service in Darlington in August 1914.
+He served with the 3rd Battalion, Prince of Wales's Own West Yorkshire Regiment.
 This was a reserve Battalion, based initially in York and later in Whitley Bay - it was never deployed to the front.
+From May 1915 until November 1917, he was based in Edinburgh.
+From there he was transferred to Kinsale.
 It is likely that Patrick was returning from furlough visiting family in Ireland, when the ship he was travelling on, the R.M.S.
 Leinster was torpedoed in the Irish Sea.
 Patrick's body was sadly never recovere/identified, and he is commemorated on the Hollybrook Memorial in Southampton.

 |Parents Names:||Son of Patrick McBrien** and Mary Corrigan of Corglass, Moyne.|